History of Carrick-a-Rede

-Atlantic salmon has been fished at Carrick-a-Rede and Larrybane since 1620.
-But it was not until 1755 that the first rope bridge between the mainland and Carrick-a-Rede Island was erected to reduce reliance on a boat to reach the island.
+Atlantic salmon were first fished at Carrick-a-Rede and Larrybane in 1620 but it wasn’t until 1755 that the first rope bridge between to the rocky island of Carrick-a-Rede was erected to reduce reliance on a boat to reach the island.

-The years of salmon fishing are now just a memory.
-Fishing pressure at sea and river pollution led to a decline in salmon.
-In 2002 the last fish was caught at Carrick-a-Rede.
+Centuries of salmon fishing are now just a memory.
+Fishing pressure at sea and river pollution led to a decline in salmon and the last fish was caught at Carrick-a-Rede in 2002.

 The last fisherman

 Now 80 years old, the Ballintoy man recalls: 'It was hard work, It was the hardest salmon fishery on the coast.
 You're stood on the edge of a cliff, it's very deep water.

 ‘I suppose it was dangerous but we never had any accidents.
 When the weather was bad it was dangerous enough.’

 Achi recalls that they would regularly catch up to 300 fish a day.
 But in the final season before closing, they only caught 250 in total from spring to autumn.

 ‘It wasn’t viable, there weren’t enough fish.
 The same applied to the whole coast.
 It was sad enough, but we couldn't pay anybody to work.
 There were some years it didn't pay at all.’